Wholesale: Products & Services

 Congress recognized the inability of end-users to retain their TNs when changing local service providers, a circumstance that would hamper the development of local competition.
 To address this concern, the U. S. Congress added Section 251 (b)(2) to the Telecommunications Act of 1996 that requires all Local Exchange Carriers (LECs) to provide, to the extent technically feasible, LNP.

-Simple Port Request (SPR)
+Simple Port request

 • Involve a Single Line Account only